Mascha Kaléko: Biography

-Kaléko was born in Golda Malka Aufen in Chrzanów, Galicia (now Poland).
+Kaléko was born Golda Malka Aufen in Chrzanów, Galicia (now Poland).
 She was the daughter of Fischel Engel, a merchant, and Rozalia Chaja Reisel Aufen, both of Jewish descent.
 With the commencement of World War I, her mother moved with her and her sister Lea to Germany; first to Frankfurt, then to Marburg, and in 1918 to Berlin where her parents married in 1922.
 In 1928, she married the Hebrew teacher Saul Aaron Kaléko.
 From 1929 on, she published poetry presenting the daily life of the common people in newspapers such as Vossische Zeitung and Berliner Tageblatt.

 In her poetry, Kaléko captured the atmosphere of Berlin in the 1930s.
 She attained fame and frequented places like the "Romanisches Café", where the literary world met, among them Erich Kästner and Kurt Tucholsky.
 In January 1933, Rowohlt published her first book with poetry Lyrisches Stenogrammheft, which was soon subjected to Nazi censorship, and two years later her second book Das kleine Lesebuch für Große appeared, also with the publisher Rowohlt.